rasmusab/drinkr/README.md

-drinkr
+drinkR: Estimate your Blood Alcohol Content (BAC)
 ======

-drinkR: Estimate your Blood Alcohol Content (BAC)
+This app is live at http://rasmusab.shinyapps.io/drinkr/ .